cohere-ai/cohere-toolkit/src/interfaces/coral-slack-bot/README.md

 ## Socket Mode and HTTP Mode

-coral-slack-bot supports two modes of operation: Socket Mode and HTTP Mode.
+The Slack bot supports two modes of operation: Socket Mode and HTTP Mode.

 In Socket Mode, the application initiates a connection to Slack via a long-lived TCP connection.
 This mode is recommended for local development and for private cloud deployment, since it requires no public HTTP endpoints to be exposed.